-However, key drivers of development are foreign trade and investment in human capital, which interact dynamically according to theory.
-Ibrahim (2017) investigated on the Interactive effects of human capital in finance-economic growth nexus in sub-Saharan Africa, high-quality human capital accentuates the benefits of financial development.
+Key drivers of development are foreign trade and human capital, which interact dynamically according to theory.
+According to Muazu Ibrahim's 2017 research on sub-Saharan Africa, highquality human capital accentuates the benefits of financial development.
 Stated differently, finance offers more benefits for growth when workers are more skilled.
 Therefore, one expects in Nigeria the degree of human capital will define the benefits of trade openness.
 Trade shocks (through exports, imports, and investment flows) may more readily translate into broad-based employment and income if the workforce is better educated and healthier.
-Nonetheless, a recent Wirajing et al. (2023) indicates that the interaction between human capital and trade openness can adversely affect African economic development.
+Nonetheless, a recent Wirajing et al. (2023) study indicates that the interaction between human capital and trade openness can adversely affect African economic development.
 Structural problems is responsible, where businesses mostly rely on importing manufactured goods and exporting raw materials, brings about this negative impact.

 In breaching the gap in the literature, the interactive effect of foreign trade and human capital development on inclusive growth has not been empirically examined in Nigeria's context.
 Hence, this present study addresses this gap by exploring how foreign trade and human capital development jointly influence inclusive growth in Nigeria.
-Specifically, we investigate whether higher human capital intensifies the inclusive-growth effects of trade.
-Understanding this complex dynamic can inform whether Nigeria's trade liberalisation should be complemented by human-capital policies to achieve equitable growth.
+Specifically, we investigate whether higher human capital intensifies the inclusive growth effects of trade.
+Understanding this complex dynamic can inform whether Nigeria's trade liberalization should be complemented by human-capital policies to achieve equitable growth.
 Such an integrated perspective linking trade policy with education and health outcomes aims to provide new empirical insight into policy strategies for advancing inclusive development in Nigeria.

-Following this introduction, the study offers an extensive literature analysis, analyzing previous studies on foreign trade, human capital development, and inclusive economic growth.
+Following this introduction, the study offers extensive literature analysis, analyzing previous studies on foreign trade, human capital development, and inclusive economic growth.
 The third section describes the methodological framework, specifying the use of the Vector Error Correction Model (VECM) for analysis.
 Section four discusses results and interprets empirical results.
 The last part concludes and presents important policy implications.